rosostolato/neyboy-AI/README.md

 python .\bot.py
 ```

+P.S.
 To make it running automatically, just let you mouse over the play button and it will fire click automatically.

 ![screenshot](./screenshot.png)